Akshayrrao/Phone-book-using-dll/README.md

 #### Insert
 ****
-insert option will take the user input like Name , Phone number , address and insert the data into the node.
+Insert option will take the user input like Name , Phone number , address and insert the data into the node.

 ![Insert](img/insert.png)